Angryrou/UDAO-release/docs/overview/code-dev-overview.md

 1. the *objectives*, including the target objectives to be optimized with their optimization directions.
 2. the *variables*, including the decision (tunable) parameters, denoted as a *configuration*, and the non-decision (fixed) parameters, denoted as a *preset*.
-3. the *datasets* for training, including
+3. the *datasets* of the task traces for training, including
    - the location of each dataset.
    - the schema (data types of each feature) of each dataset.
    - the structure of the datasets.
 E.g., how to join different datasets to a joint dataset for training.